 Treatments & Services

 The NDG Podiatry Clinic treats many different types of foot and ankle issues.
-We treat diabetic feet, plantar warts, bunions, nail fungus, plantar fasciitis, heel pain (plantar fasciitis), neuromas, calluses, corns, hammer toes, athlete's foot problems, ingrown toenails, and more.
+We treat diabetic feet, plantar warts, bunions, nail fungus, heel pain (plantar fasciitis), neuromas, calluses, corns, hammer toes, athlete's foot problems, ingrown toenails, senior foot care and more.

 News & Announcements